 Best Practices for Assessing Supply Chain Risks

-Managing supply chain risk is increasingly important in today’s interconnected global economy.
-The COVID 19 pandemic, geopolitical disruptions, labor shortages, and natural disasters highlight many vulnerabilities present within supply chains around the world.
+Managing supply chain risk has become a board-level priority in today’s interconnected global economy.
+The COVID-19 pandemic, geopolitical disruptions, labor shortages, and natural disasters have all exposed vulnerabilities that most supply chains were never designed to withstand.

 What Is Supply Chain Risk and Why It Matters?

-Supply Risk is the potential disruption to services, goods, information and financial flows between businesses in their supply chain.
-Supply chain disruptions could occur due to:
+Supply chain risk is the potential disruption to the flow of goods, services, information, and finances between businesses in a supply chain.
+These disruptions typically arise from:

-- Supplier bankruptcies or a supplier’s failure or bankruptcy of a major supplier
+- Supplier bankruptcies or the failure of a key supplier

 - Cyberattacks